-camera rather than an ONVIF-compatible device connected via ONVIF gateway), and if so, then in order to retreive a live video stream, this address is used instead of the address of Bosch server.
-Coupled with the option direct, goes the auth\direct property which may contain the credentials which should be used for such direct connection to cameras.
-If this property is omitted and the property direct is still set to true, the same rules as for auth\rtsp are applied to infer the credentials for direct connection to Bosch cameras.
+The optional property direct, when set to true, instructs Viinex 3.1 to pull live video streams directly from cameras rather than from the Bosch VMS server (VRM).
+When this option is set, Viinex 3.1 determines whether it is possible to get the stream from camera directly (for that, the VRM should expose the camera's address; generally this means that this has to be a Bosch camera rather than an ONVIF-compatible device connected via ONVIF gateway), and if so, then in order to retreive a live video stream, this address is used instead of the address of Bosch server.
+Coupled with the option direct, goes the auth_direct property which may contain the credentials which should be used for such direct connection to cameras.
+If this property is omitted and the property direct is still set to true, the same rules as for auth_rtsp are applied to infer the credentials for direct connection to Bosch cameras.
 When direct option is omitted, its value is assumed to be false.

-Bosch BVMS integration in Viinex 3.3 supports specifying a video stream using the name of the camera and the human-readable number of the video source.
+Bosch BVMS integration in Viinex 3.1 supports specifying a video stream using the name of the camera and the human-readable number of the video source.
 For specifying the name of the camera, the property channel.name of vmschan object configuration should be used: